roqeyl/DataScienceJourney/README.md

 As of now I've made progress by learning about the Basic SQL knowledge while following the tutorial as shown by Alex, which includes the **Select statement, Where clause, Group By & Order By, Having vs Where and Limit & Aliasing.**

 ### 2. 31/08/2025
-I continue to learn from the Alex Freeberg (Alex the Analyst) on YouTubes about the Intermediate and Advanced SQL tutorial, it was easy just by watching him do it and follow along, but I still do need a lot of practices so that I can remember the use cases of the codes for real-world scenarios.
+I continue to learn from the Alex Freeberg (Alex the Analyst) on YouTube about the Intermediate and Advanced SQL tutorial, it was easy just by watching him do it and follow along, but I still do need a lot of practices so that I can remember the use cases of the codes for real-world scenarios.

 For the Intermediate SQL tutorial I learned about **Joins, Unions, String Function, Case Statement, Subqueries and Window Function.s**